 Voltammetry Plotting Conventions

 The two streams of data recorded during a voltammetry experiment are the potential vs. time and the current vs. time.
-Rather than plot these two streams separately (Fig 3. bottom-left), it is more common to plot current vs. potential (Fig 3. top).
+Rather than plot these two streams separately, it is more common to plot current vs. potential.
 Such a plot is called a voltammogram.

-The same data may be plotted using the “European” convention (Fig 4.
+The same data may be plotted using the IUPAC convention (Figure 1.
 Right).
 This convention plots anodic currents upward along the vertical axis and more positive (anodic, oxidizing) potentials to the right along the horizontal axis.
-The European convention is more readily understood by those outside the electroanalytical research community (because positive values are plotted to the right along the horizontal axis).
-Further, IUPAC specifies to use the "European" convention for electrochemical data.
+The IUPAC convention is more readily understood by those outside the electroanalytical research community (because positive values are plotted to the right along the horizontal axis).

-The European convention is used throughout the remainder of this document.
+The IUPAC convention is the default plotting convention used by AfterMath and is the convention used throughout all knowledgebase posts.
 Note that this choice also implies a mathematical sign convention for the current.
-Specifically, positive current values are considered anodic, and negative current values are considered cathodic in this document.
-This sign convention is somewhat arbitrary, and electrochemical data processing software available from various manufacturers may or may not use this sign convention.
+Specifically, positive current values are considered anodic, and negative current values are considered cathodic in knowledgebase posts.
+If you are interested in changing the axes see our video on how to invert the axes.